Chin surgery or genioplasty

 How much does a chin operation cost?

-For purely cosmetic surgery, chin surgery costs between €4,500 and €7,500.
+For purely cosmetic surgery, a chin operation costs between €4,500 and €7,500.

 In rare cases, a chin operation may be reimbursed after orthodontic treatment.